KinkyMakers/OSSM-hardware/Hardware/Current OSSM/end effector options/24mm threaded/README.md

 This option is three parts;

-- 24mm threaded rail adapter
+- 24mm threaded rail adapter ( 24mm linear rail adapter.step )
-- 24mm threaded DoubleDouble
+- 24mm threaded DoubleDouble ( double double to the moon 24mm v1.step )
-- 24mm threaded Jam Nut
+- 24mm threaded Jam Nut ( in the DoubleDouble file )

 ### Printing of the parts